Are Antiperspirants and Deodorants Safe? PLUS, My Natural Gentle Deodorant Recipe for Sensitive Pits

-THEN I read about all the chemicals that may cause potential health problems, and I was just ready to give it all up and go au naturale.
-But, I wasn't yet ready to bring myself to go there because of smell.
-I decided to try out the “natural” deodorants in the health stores.
+When I read about all the chemicals that may cause potential health problems, I was just ready to give it all up and go au naturale.
+But...
+I wasn't yet ready to bring myself to go there because of my fear of being extra super stinky.
+So I decided to try out the “natural” deodorants in the health stores.

 Can you trust anyone?
+Criminy.

 I decided to do some more research.